 Complete the form to see how our attorneys may be able to assist you

-Littler attorneys take a practical, solutions-oriented approach to addressing leave of absence and accommodation issues, enabling employers not only to comply with the thorny problems raised by the intersecting (and often conflicting) laws in this area, but also to administer their leave and accommodation obligations efficiently while proactively addressing potential employee abuse of such entitlements.
-Of particular emphasis recently – in light of the EEOC’s scrutiny of “maximum leave” and “no-fault attendance” policies – we provide guidance regarding when the obligation to offer leave as an accommodation may arise and the manner in which employers can permissibly place limits in this area, both in general practice and in specific situations.
-Littler’s broad geographic footprint permits us to pull together a team of attorneys efficiently and provide national employers with cost-effective, thorough reviews of their leave and accommodation policies and practices.
-It also allows us to monitor legal developments in these areas in order to provide practical and timely advice to all of our clients.
+Littler attorneys take practical, solutions-oriented approaches to leave and accommodation issues, enabling employers not only to comply with the intersecting (and often conflicting) laws in this area, but also to administer their leave and accommodation obligations efficiently while proactively addressing potential employee abuse of such entitlements.
+Littler’s broad geographic footprint enables us to efficiently and effectively provide employers with cost-effective, detailed advice regarding leave and accommodation issues.
+Littler’s commitment to comprehensively tracking legal developments in this area allows us to provide up-to-the-minute information about new and changing laws, as well as practical and timely compliance advice.